Carving out the low surface brightness universe with NoiseChisel: Abstract

 \section{Abstract}

 \noisechisel{} is a program to detect very low signal-to-noise ratio (\snsignsmaller) features with minimal assumptions on their morphology.
 It was introduced in 2015 and released within a collection of data analysis programs and libraries known as GNU Astronomy Utilities (Gnuastro).
-Over the last ten stable releases of Gnuastro, {\noisechisel} has significantly improved: detecting even fainter signal, enabling better user control over its inner workings, and many bug fixes.
-The most important change may be that \noisechisel's segmentation features have been moved into a new program called \segment.
+The 10th stable version of Gnuastro was released in August 2019 and {\noisechisel} has significantly improved: detecting even fainter signal, enabling better user control over its inner workings, and many bug fixes.
+The most important change until version 0.10 is that \noisechisel's segmentation features have been moved into a new program called \segment.
 Another major change is the final growth strategy of its true detections, for example \noisechisel{} is able to detect the outer wings of M51 down to \snsignsmaller{} of $\demosfoptimizedsn$, or $\demosfoptimizedmagperarc$ mag/arcsec$^2$ on a single-exposure SDSS image (r-band). \segment{} is also able to detect the localized HII regions as ``clumps'' much more successfully.
-Finally, to orchestrate a controlled analysis, the concept of a ``reproducible paper'' is discussed: this paper itself is exactly reproducible (snapshot \projectversion).
+For a detailed list of improvements after version 0.10, see the most recent manual.
+Finally, to orchestrate a controlled analysis, the concept of reproducibility is discussed: this paper itself is exactly reproducible (commit \texttt{\projectversion}\footnote{\url{https://gitlab.com/makhlaghi/iau-symposium-355}}).

 \keywords{galaxies: halos, galaxies: photometry, galaxies: structure, methods: data analysis, methods: reproducible, techniques: image processing, techniques: photometric}

 \firstsection